ktsuyukusa/restaurant-app/RESET_2FA_INSTRUCTIONS.md

 ## Steps to Reset 2FA:

 1. **Open the Reset Tool**:
-   - Open `reset-2fa-qr-code.html` in your browser
+   - Access `reset-2fa-qr-code.html` through your web server
+   - The file is located in the `public` directory

 2. **Generate a New Secret**:
    - Click the "Generate Fresh 2FA Secret" button